OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0064.md

 If you have a jailbroken device you can try one of the following tools that can automatically disable SSL Pinning:

 - "[SSL Kill Switch 2](https://github.com/nabla-c0d3/ssl-kill-switch2 "SSL Kill Switch 2")" is one way to disable certificate pinning.
 It can be installed via the #MASTG-TOOL-0047 store.
 It will hook on to all high-level API calls and bypass certificate pinning.
-- The [Burp Suite Mobile Assistant](0x08a-Testing-Tools.md#burp-suite-mobile-assistant) app can also be used to bypass certificate pinning.
+- The #MASTG-TOOL-0077 app can also be used to bypass certificate pinning.

 ## When the Automated Bypasses Fail